katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 ### Extra: How to Upload Projects in your Repository?

 **Step 1: Navigate to the right side of the page.
-Click `Add File` and then, `Create New File`.**
+Click `Add File` and `Upload File`.**

 <kbd><img width="397" alt="image" src="https://user-images.githubusercontent.com/81607668/135250389-cece0d81-19fa-4021-beb1-2bd4fb3bc09c.png"></kbd>

 **Step 2: `Choose your file`, wait for file to load completely and click `Commit changes`**

 Once your file is uploaded completely, it will look like the one in my screenshot below.
-Bigger file size would take a longer time to load, so be patient. 🙂
+Bigger file size would take a longer time to load. 🙂

 <kbd><img width="1052" alt="Screenshot 2021-09-29 at 6 19 34 PM" src="https://user-images.githubusercontent.com/81607668/135250662-8d19c9b6-7b57-4e15-90da-efd174d5d8a0.png"></kbd>